junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "The trunk is," Dean answers quickly.

 "They're not exactly attacking from *inside* the trunk."
 Sam says sourly.
-"You have any idea how many demons Mom and Dad must have pissed?"
+"You have any idea how many demons Mom and Dad pissed back in the day?"

 Dean shrugs slightly, taking a second to consider.
 "Probably as many as us, if not more."

 "Exactly."
-Sam nods.

 Now that Sam mentioned, Dean finally notices his brother isn't exactly in the best shape, nor is Baby.
 The right side of the car has a major sunken in the door metal from front to the back.
 The passenger seat side of the window has a large spiderweb-shaped crack, though the glass still managed to stay roughly together.
 Sam has quite a number of purple and black bruises on his forehead and jaw.